 While you may not be able to control inflation or the rate of return on your investments, you can control the amount of money you spend and the correlating draw from your investments.
-It is very important to know this number when you meet with your financial adviser to assess your readiness for retirement — It is a key determinant in whether your retirement will be successful.
+Your current after-tax spending can be a good predictor of what you will spend in retirement.
+It is very important to know this number when you meet with your financial adviser to assess your readiness for retirement: it is an important determinant in whether your retirement will be successful.

 Some individuals have excellent records and can project what they will need.
 Many cannot.
 Here are two methods for gauging what your spending needs might be in retirement.